 Please choose a lesson time in which you feel confident.
 If a student is not able to make it to their lesson, please contact the teacher as soon as possible to let her know.

 For any known, upcoming absences, please be courteous to the teacher and fellow students by notifying the teacher at least 24 hours in advance.

 "No show" lessons are forfeit.
 Please put a "piano lesson" reminder on your phone —whatever is necessary— in order to avoid forfeiting a lesson.

 Any lesson that the teacher has to cancel (rare) will be rescheduled.

 If your scheduled lesson time doesn't seem to be working for you, please contact the teacher to request a new time.

-In the event that a student simply cannot attend a make-up lesson, they are given the option of a video lesson.
+In the event that a student simply cannot attend their weekly lesson, they are given the option of a video lesson.

 This is also a great option if a student must miss a lesson due to weather or illness.

-The parent/guardian of the student will receive a tuition statement via email at the beginning of each month.
+The parent/guardian of the student will receive a tuition statement at the beginning of each month.

 The teacher reserves the right to raise tuition rates at the beginning of the academic year.